Railway Operations - IOn this page

 Some passenger trains hauled by the WDP-1 (left-hand seating for the pilot, better sighting of signals) were worked by a single pilot (no assistant) on NR.

 In steam days, a locomotive usually had a driver and a fireman to assist him and to fire the engine.
 A fireman or assistant driver was usually provided even on the few experimental mechanically stoked locomotives.
 On rare occasions, additional crew were used when locos had to be fired at high rates.
 For instance, the Taj Express was hauled by a WP with four crew members: the driver, two firemen, and a coal-breaker who worked in the tender breaking up the coal and pushing it towards the front of the tender.

-In the days of steam, one set of crewpersons (or sometimes two) were assigned to a given steam loco, which was also often dedicated to a particular train.
-Now drivers are not assigned to any particular locomotives or trains -- they keep getting assigned to different ones as required.
+In the days of steam, one set of crew-persons (or sometimes two) were assigned to a given steam loco, which was also often dedicated to a particular train.
+Now pilots are not assigned to any particular locomotives or trains — they keep getting assigned to different ones as required.

-An attempt is made to rotate the A and A-special drivers through all the mail, superfast, and express trains.
-C drivers are usually never assigned to express or mail trains even as assistants (second drivers), but B drivers are often assigned to be the second drivers for express trains.
+An attempt is made to rotate the A and A-special pilots through all the mail, superfast, and express trains.
+C pilots are usually never assigned to express or mail trains even as assistants, but B pilots are often assigned to be the second pilots for express trains.

 A crew link is published by each railway division detailing these links for all scheduled train runs handled by the division, including required crew transfers, lay-overs, and light locomotive duties.